KittyGiraudel/site/_posts/2014-05-12-modernizr-sass-mixin.md

 <p class="sassmeister" data-gist-id="10578910" data-height="480"><a href="https://www.sassmeister.com/gist/10578910">Play with this gist on SassMeister.</a></p><script src="https://static.sassmeister.com/js/embed.js" async></script>

 > Daniel Guillan is the co-founder and chief design officer at Vintisis.
-Not only designer but also front-end developer, Daniel likes using Sass to make his life easier.
+Not only designer but also frontend developer, Daniel likes using Sass to make his life easier.
 You should catch him on [Twitter](https://twitter.com/danielguillan).